ml4a/ml4a.github.io/_chapters/ethics.md

 http://journalofcosmology.com/Consciousness136.html

+if you torture the data long enough, it will confess

 animals are without feeling or awareness of any kind?

 But the greatest of all the prejudices we have retained from infancy is that of believing that brutes think